RobertCSternberg/ARPNetworkMonitor/README.md

 `docker build -t networkscanner .`

 ## Docker container
-I encurage you to build the container yourself.
-If you d not want or cannot do so, there is a docker container (only x64) available at https://hub.docker.com/r/alestrix/arpscanweb
+I encourage you to build the container yourself.
+If you do not want or cannot do so, there is a ready-made docker container (only x64) available at https://hub.docker.com/r/alestrix/arpscanweb

+Please note that currently the `latest` tag points to a build of the master branch.

 ## Usage
 Run the Docker container in the background with network host and necessary capabilities.
 It will restart automatically if it stops for any reason: